falconry/falcon/doc/index.rst

    TODO: When we confirm enough of these, publish the list.

-   IBM, Red Hat, Marchex, Rackspace
+   Confirmed: IBM, Red Hat, Rackspace
+   Unconfirmed: AT&T, Marchex

 **S. Magrí**
     I feel like I'm just talking HTTP at last... with nothing in the